JimGile/library-app/PlanInfoPrompt.md

 # PlanInfoPrompt

 Implement this project specification as a .Net 9 Blazor Hybrid application using standard .Net 9 best practices and Blazor Bootstrap components.

+List pages should use the Blazor Grid component with Server side filtering, paging and sorting.

-The application should be responsive and ready for mobile.
+The application should be sleek, modern,responsive and ready for mobile.

 ## The Ideal Project Structure